Other Sunday and Holy Day Readings

 Comparisons between the "offering up" of Isaac in sacrifice found in Genesis 22:1-18 and the Passion and Resurrection of Jesus Christ:

-How is it that as a result of Abraham's obedience in offering up Isaac for sacrifice that Abraham fills a special role in the lives of all believers?
+How is it that, as a result of Abraham's obedience in offering up Isaac for sacrifice, he fills a unique role in the lives of all believers?
 It is a teaching of the Church that in offering up his physical son Isaac that Abraham becomes the spiritual father of all believers.
 Abraham realized his covenant ordeal had implications beyond what he and his son faced.
-He told his son, when Isaac first realized there was no lamb for the sacrifice: "Yahweh will provide," meaning Yahweh would provide the sacrifice.
-And later when Abraham offered up the ram in place of the life of his son, Abraham names the place "Yahweh will-provide" in the future tense.
-It is a name which looks forward in time to the offering up on that very site the Lamb of God who takes away the sins of the world by providing the sacrifice of Himself.
-St. Paul writes concerning Abraham's faith in Romans 4:16-17: That is why the promise is to faith, so that it comes as a free gift and is secure for all the descendants, not only those who rely on the Law but all those others who rely on the faith of Abraham, the ancestor of us all as Scripture says: 'I have made you the father of many nations.'
+He told his son when Isaac first realized there was no lamb for the sacrifice: "Yahweh will provide," meaning Yahweh would provide the sacrifice.
+And later, when Abraham offered up the ram in place of the life of his son, Abraham names the place "Yahweh will-provide" [Yahweh yireh] in the future tense.
+It is a name that looks forward in time to the offering up on that same mountain, the Lamb of God who takes away the sins of the world by providing the sacrifice of Himself.
+In Romans 4:16-17, St. Paul writes concerning Abraham's faith: That is why the promise is to faith, so that it comes as a free gift and is secure for all the descendants, not only those who rely on the Law but all those others who rely on the faith of Abraham, the ancestor of us all as Scripture says: 'I have made you the father of many nations.'
 Abraham is our father in the eyes of God, in whom he put his faith, and who brings the dead to life and calls into existence what does not yet exist.
 Now both Jews and Gentiles come to God through His beloved Son, the one Lord, Jesus Christ, and are incorporated into one holy covenant family.
 See CCC 2570-72

-not be afraid any longer, little flock, for your Father is pleased to give you
+afraid any longer, little flock, for your Father is pleased to give you the

 your heart be."

-Earlier Jesus referred to the disciples as His "friends" (Lk 12:4) and now He calls them His "little flock."
-They are the heirs of the Kingdom and the faithful remnant of Israel that will become the seed from which the Kingdom will grow to claim dominion over the earth.
-Jesus challenges them in verses 33-34 to make a radical choice and to cast their lives completely into God's hands by selling all they have in order to store up an "inexhaustible treasure in heaven."
-In Matthew 19:29 He told them that if they were willing to give up everything to follow Him, their reward would be greater than what they gave up and now in Luke's Gospel He offers them that choice.
-There is probably an echo in verse 32 of the Prophet Daniel's prophecy: Then the kingship and dominion and majesty of all the kingdoms under the heavens shall be given to the holy people of the Most High, whose kingdom shall be everlasting: all dominions shall serve and obey him.
-(Daniel 7:27)
+Earlier Jesus referred to the disciples as His "friends" (Lk 12:4), and now He calls them His "little flock."
+They are His heirs and the faithful remnant of Israel that will become the seed from which His Kingdom will grow to claim dominion over the earth.
+Jesus challenges them in verses 33-34 to make a radical choice and to cast their lives entirely into God's hands by selling all they have to store up an "inexhaustible treasure in heaven."
+In Matthew 19:29, He told them if they were willing to give up everything to follow Him, their reward would be greater than what they gave up, and now in Luke's Gospel, He offers them that choice.
+There is probably an echo in verse 32 of the Prophet Daniel's prophecy: Then the kingship and dominion and majesty of all the kingdoms under the heavens shall be given to the holy people of the Most High, whose kingdom shall be everlasting: all dominions shall serve and obey him (Dan 7:27).

 35 "Gird your loins and light your lamps 36 and be like servants who await their master's return from a wedding, ready to open immediately when he comes and knocks.
 37 Blessed are those servants whom the master finds vigilant on his arrival.
 Amen, I say to you, he will gird himself, have them recline at table, and proceed to wait on them.
 38 And should he come in the second or third watch and find them prepared in this way, blessed are those servants.
 39 Be sure of this: if the master of the house had known the hour when the thief was coming, he would not have let his house be broken into.
 40 You also must be prepared, for at an hour you do not expect, the Son of Man will come."

-To "gird" one's self in verse 35 expresses the condition of wearing a sash or belt to tuck up the long tunic so as to be ready for action.
+To "gird" one's self in verse 35 expresses the condition of wearing a sash or belt to tuck up a long tunic to be ready for action.
 It can also mean readiness for service.
-Jesus' instruction to the disciples is similar to the instruction Moses was told to give the Israelites at the first Passover when the Israelites were instructed to be in readiness for a hasty departure from Egypt (see Ex 12:11, 22-23).
-In this parable, Jesus compares Himself to a master returning at an unknown hour from a wedding and expecting His servants must be ready for His return.
+Jesus' instruction to the disciples is similar to those God told Moses to give the Israelites at the first Passover when the Israelites were instructed to be in readiness for a hasty departure from Egypt (see Ex 12:11, 22-23).
+In this parable, Jesus compares Himself to a master returning at an unknown hour from a wedding and expecting His servants to be ready for His return.